 Obviously, it's best to get custom work boots that require a fitting for the utmost in a comfortable fit.
 This way, the bootmaker can tailor the boots to your feet so you get the fit you need.

 That said, how to check the fit when you first put the boot on?

 First, make sure to wear the same socks that you'll be wearing on the site or in the field.
 This way, you get the most accurate fit.

 Note the way your foot slides into the boot.
 Does it feel too loose, or do you encounter a good deal of resistance?
 With a proper fit, you should feel some resistance, but not much.

 Once you have your foot inside the boot, lace it up and walk around for a little bit.
 Believe it or not, your instincts here will serve you well.
 If you think it's too loose or too tight, it probably is.

 Anyhow, notice how your foot rides in the boot.
 Does it stay pretty much where it is when you lace up the boot, or do you notice movement?
-Does your heel creep up at all?
-The heel should stay put, as should the rest of your foot.
-A good boot should keep your foot firmly in place without constricting it.
+Again, a little movement is okay.
+Blisters are not.

 Notice your toes.
 Do they feel cramped, or does it seem like they swim in the toe cap?
 This is just as important in steel toe boots, as a quality pair will not be too tight.

 Do you notice the sides constrict your foot, or does it feel like your foot is a golf cart in an airplane hangar?
 You shouldn't feel like your foot is swimming in the boot, but you shouldn't feel like it's too tight either.